 When fighting size Large or larger foes, you can choose which square of their space within your reach to target once per round.
-This usually doesn't matter, but it is important for some feats, such as Cleave (Feat) or Darting Viper (Feat), when it is important to determine what foes, if any, are adjacent to the foe you are attacking.
+This usually doesn't matter, but it is important for some feats and combat maneuvers, such as the Cleave combat maneuver or Darting Viper (Feat), when it is important to determine what foes, if any, are adjacent to the foe you are attacking.
 Which space you attack within a foe never has any impact on whether or not you are threatening a space, that depends solely upon your weapon and your reach.

 An attack roll represents your attempt to strike your opponent on your turn in a round.
 When you make an attack roll, you roll a d20 and add your attack bonus.
 (Other modifiers may also apply to this roll.)
 If your attack roll is greater than or equal to the Armor Class of the enemy you are attacking, you have scored a hit, and it's time to resolve your damage.

 - A natural 1 (the d20 comes up 1) on an attack roll is always a miss.
 A natural 20 (the d20 comes up 20) is always a hit.
 A natural 20 is also a threat - a possible critical hit.